Creare/Creare_Twitter/README.md

 Creare_Twitter
 ==============

-Using twitteroauth - a quick class to echo out your tweets and customise the tweet content (links / # / @)

-Twitter API version 1.1
+Using twitteroauth - a quick class to echo out your tweets and customise the tweet content (links / # / @).
+Compatible with Twitter API 1.1 and useable in any PHP framework.

 Choose your username and number of tweets to return